 Seasonal depression is a real thing.
 About 5% of the population experiences Seasonal Affective disorder.
-There are many causes to seasonal depression in the winter, such as the fact that the days are shorter and we receive less sunlight.
-Reduced sunlight can cause a drop in serotonin that leaves us feeling depressed.
-The lack of sunlight also affects your melatonin which regulates your sleep and mood.
+There are many causes to seasonal depression in the winter, such as the days being shorter, providing us with less sunlight.
+Reduced sunlight can cause a drop in serotonin that makes us feel sad.
+The lack of sunlight also affects melatonin which regulates sleep and our mood.
 Of course, we may all have our own reasons why the winter time depresses us.
 There could be internal factors like having to go to school, spending less time outside, or even not liking the way we look this time of year.

 What are the symptoms?

-Signs os seasonal depression include the loss of interest in things you find enjoyable, oversleeping, lethargy, gaining weight, difficulty concentrating, and avoiding social interaction.
+Signs of seasonal depression include the loss of interest in things you find enjoyable, oversleeping, lethargy, gaining weight, difficulty concentrating, and avoiding social interaction.
 Many of the symptoms are very similar to depression.
-The number one sign that you are facing some sort of depression is if you find yourself feeling sad almost daily.
-This is a sign that it is time to seek help.
+The number one sign you are facing some sort of depression is if you find yourself feeling sad almost daily.
+This is a sign it is time to seek help.

 How can we stop seasonal depression?

 1. Light therapy

 Since a major cause of seasonal depression is lack of sunlight, an effective solution would be to add more light to your day.
 There are many ways to go about this.
 You could use a light box that produces a bright light similar to the sun, or you could purchase a dawn simulator that wakes you up in the morning with gradual light.
 Of course, while these options may provide more light in your life, they will not produce the serotonin and melatonin you receive from the actual sun.